-But note that there are some times between the crowds and the worst of the weather, which could be the perfect time to visit Machu Picchu.
-April, for example, is often a great time to visit, as the rains have caused the surroundings to grow with lush green vegetation.
+Note that there are some times between the crowds and the worst of the weather, which could be the perfect time to visit Machu Picchu.
+For example, April is often a great time to visit.
+This is also when the rains have caused the surroundings to grow with lush green vegetation.

 The dry season is usually from April until October and the wet season from mid-November to April.
 Note that February is often the wettest month and June and July receive the most visitors.
 Peak season starts in May and ends around September.

-Often just before and after peak season is a great time to visit to balance visitor numbers with the best chances for clear views and clear skies.
+The weeks just before and after peak season are a great time to visit.
+These balance visitor numbers with the best chances for clear views and clear skies.

 For a more detailed look at the best time to visit Machu Picchu with summary information for each month, you can see our guide.

-If you’re interested in high-end Machu Picchu tours to make the most of your visit, one suggestion is the Belmond Essential Peru Tour.
+If you’re interested in some of these high-end Machu Picchu tours to make the most of your visit, one suggestion is the Belmond Essential Peru Tour.